Dosage Form: injection, solution

 In the chemotherapy of advanced ovarian cancer, an effective combination for previously untreated patients consists of:

-Carboplatin - 300 mg/m2 IV on day 1 every 4 weeks for 6 cycles (alternatively see Formula Dosing).
+Carboplatin Injection - 300 mg/m2 IV on day 1 every four weeks for six cycles (alternatively see Formula Dosing).

-Cyclophosphamide - 600 mg/m2 IV on day 1 every 4 weeks for 6 cycles.
-For directions regarding the use and administration of cyclophosphamide please refer to its package insert (see CLINICAL STUDIES).
+Cyclophosphamide - 600 mg/m2 IV on day 1 every four weeks for six cycles.
+For directions regarding the use and administration of cyclophosphamide please refer to its package insert. (see CLINICAL STUDIES.)

 Dose Adjustment Recommendations